FabianTerhorst/coreclr-module/docs/articles/colshapes-example.md

 # ColShape Example

-This is a Example how to create a Collision sphere & Call it.
-This is a shape that has a position and a radius.
-ColShape Event handler have to be Created in a IScript Class!
-Otherwise it won´t work.

-# ColShape Example
-This is a example how to create a collision sphere & call it.
+This is a example how to create a Collision sphere & call it.

 | Parameter | Description  |
 |-----------|--------------|